AdamJohnsonMI/SkuTracker/README.md

 Next steps for the project:

-1. Remove product table and move to orders.
+1. Add product picture, hazardous,oversized, and description to order page.
 2. Add login/authentication
 3. Adding to warehouse down with tracking number instead of ASIN.
 App should identify ASINs in tracking number and prompt for info.
 4. When receiving, date received should be added automatically.